American Goldfinch

 southwest to mid June in the east.
 Goldfinches like to breed

-The female usually builds the nest in high
+The female usually builds a well made nest, in high

 firm and compact made of strips of bark, catkins, plant down,

-incubate 4 to 6 eggs.
-The eggs are smooth and pale blue or
+while she incubates 4 to 6 eggs.
+The eggs are smooth and pale blue, or

 greenish-blue, slightly glossy.
 Young birds are tended by

-both parents, and will leave the nest 10 to 17 days.
+both parents, and will leave the nest in 10 to 17 days.

 Feeders and Food